abirismyname/copilot-terraform-ansible-iac-demo/README.md

-# Terraform Demo
+# Terraform and more!

 ## Demo Description

-This demo contains a partially complete Terraform files **Included:**
+This demo contains a partially complete Terraform and different IAC files **Included:**

+- /aws - folder contains a terraform file and cloudformation template that deploy resources to aws
+- /azure - folder contains an ARM template `azuredeploy.json` and bicep file `main.bicep` that deploy resources to azure
+- /ansible - folder contains an ansible playbook and a sample bash script that can be converted to ansible
+- /terraform
   - main.tf - Terraform script we are going to edit.
 We've already defined some resources like a resources group and a VNET.
   - variables.tf - Defines the inputs required to deploy an Azure VM.
   - example.tf - Contains a completed example of the VM resource.
   - backend.tf.example - Empty terraform file.
   - providers.tf - Needed by terraform but not used in this demo.

 **To be Completed in demo:**